immixvocalensemble/immixvocalensemble.github.io/_posts/2019-08-14-Android-tablets-classical-musician.md

 	<figcaption class="tc">My own Samsung Tab 10.5.</figcaption>
 </figure>

-- **Screen size.** To view sheet music meant for A4 (or bigger!) it is important to pick a tablet with a large enough screen.
+- **Screen size.** To view sheet music meant for A4 paper (or larger!), it is important to pick a tablet with a large enough screen.
 However, it is not necessary to buy a screen with the same measurements as a sheet of A4 paper: good sheet music apps have the option to automatically remove the margins from the sheet music, making the notes (almost) the same size as they are on paper.

   <figure class="fr-ns w-50-ns br3 ma1 ba b--light-gray">
   	<a href="/images/blog/2019/tablet-schaal.jpg">